After a series of injuries that prevented him from competing at more events, Andrew Kurka came back stronger than ever for 2017/2018.

 He has worked as a radio DJ and host for Classic Country 100.9, a radio station in Wasilla, AK, United States of America.
 (Facebook profile, 19 Sep 2017)

-He volunteers as an athlete mentor for Classroom Champions, a non-profit organisation in the United States of America that supports students from underserved communities. (teamusa.org, 07 Mar 2018)
+He has volunteered as an athlete mentor for Classroom Champions, a non-profit organisation in the United States of America that supports students from underserved communities. (teamusa.org, 07 Mar 2018)

 |Men's Downhill Sitting||Race 1||2013-02-20||9999|